Alexander technique

-In the United Kingdom, there is no regulation for who can offer Alexander technique services.
-Professional organisations do exist, however, typically offering three-year courses to people becoming instructors.

 History

 The Alexander technique is based on the personal observations of Frederick Matthias Alexander (1869–1955).
 Alexander's career as an actor was hampered by recurrent bouts of laryngitis, but he found he could overcome it by focusing on his discomfort and tension, and relaxing.
 Alexander also thought posture could be improved if a person became more conscious of their bodily movements.

 While on a recital tour in New Zealand (1895), Alexander came to believe in the wider significance of improved carriage for overall physical functioning, although evidence from his own publications appears to indicate it happened less systematically and over a long period of time.

 Alexander did not originally conceive of his technique as therapy, but it has become a form of alternative medicine.

-When considering how to classify the Alexander technique in relation to mainstream medicine, some sources describe it as alternative and/or complementary, depending on whether it is used alone or with mainstream methods.
-The American National Center for Complementary and Integrative Health classifies it as a "psychological and physical" complementary approach to health when used with mainstream methods.
-When used "in place of" conventional medicine, it is considered "alternative".
+The American National Center for Complementary and Integrative Health classifies the Alexander technique as a psychological and physical complementary approach to health when used with mainstream methods.